 OUR STORY CON'T

 Wes viewed this as an opportunity to do better and be better for the community.
-With ranching and rodeo being Wes’s livelihood for the last three decades, a charity rodeo seemed like the perfect fit.
-He enlisted a business banker and good friend Jeffrey Ross (whose now on HCS board of directors) to help with the paperwork, planning, and making an official 501(c)3.
+Wes Stevenson competed as a PRCA bareback rider from 2000-2017 and is a 9x Wrangler National Finals Rodeo qualifier.
+With ranching and rodeo being in his blood for the last three decades, a charity rodeo seemed like the perfect fit.
+Wes enlisted the help of his wife, Francie Stevenson, and business banker and good friend Jeffrey Ross (former HCS board of directors) to help with the paperwork, planning, and making it all an official 501(c)3.

-The Hood County Stampede has become a welcomed addition to the Hood County community and has since evolved into hosting multiple events each year to help raise money for local children charities and different scholarship needs while educating and preserving the cowboy way of life.
+The Hood County Stampede has become a welcomed addition to the Hood County community and has since evolved into hosting multiple events each year to help raise money for their annual beneficiary that serves local children, and providing different scholarship needs all the while educating and preserving the cowboy way of life.